-Several times in its nearly 50 years in Fairfield County, the Congregation has held a community ceremony during which the children or grandchildren of members are given a Hebrew name and welcomed into the Congregation.
+Several times in its 50 plus years in Fairfield County, the Congregation has held a community ceremony during which the children or grandchildren of members are given a Hebrew name and welcomed into the Congregation.

-As all the congregation’s services, the ceremony is written by members from a humanistic perspective.
+As are all the congregation’s services, the ceremony is written by members from a humanistic perspective.
 Rather than the traditional Jewish ceremony for newborns recreating the covenant between God and Abraham embodied in the Torah, ours is a Brit Shalom or Covenant of Welcoming.
 The covenant is an exchange of promises among the people present: the child’s family and their friends, and the congregation.

 A candle is lit for each child as he or she is introduced to the community.
 Blessings are bestowed.
 There is usually music.
 And always there is an oneg.